sfire-framework/sfire-captcha/docs/Captcha.md

 $text = $captcha -> getText();
 ```

-### Generating and saving a captcha image and retrieving the captcha text
+### Generating and output captcha image directly to the client/browser
 ```php
 $captcha = new Captcha();
 $captcha -> generateText(8); //Generate a text with the length of 8